damomarco/receipt_tracker/docs/architecture.md

 ## Component Breakdown

 -   **`App.tsx`**: The root component.
-It manages the primary application state, including the list of all receipts and the visibility of the "Add Receipt" and "Global Chat" modals.
-It also orchestrates the offline/online synchronization logic.
+It manages the primary application state, including the list of all receipts and modal visibility.
+It orchestrates the offline/online synchronization logic and contains a crucial `useEffect` hook for performing a one-time data migration to transition older receipt data to the new item-level category structure.
 -   **`components/`**:
-    -   `Header.tsx`: A stateless component that displays the application title and the dynamic sync status indicator (Offline, Syncing, Synced).
+    -   `Header.tsx`: Displays the application title and the dynamic sync status indicator.
-    -   `ReceiptList.tsx`: Renders receipts in collapsible sections grouped by date.
-It handles the logic for grouping and sorting, and manages the expanded/collapsed state of each date group.
-It also triggers the CSV export utility.
+    -   `ReceiptList.tsx`: Renders receipts in collapsible sections grouped by date and triggers the CSV export utility.
-    -   `ReceiptItem.tsx`: Represents a single receipt in the list.
-It manages its own `isEditing` state to switch between view and edit modes.
-It displays a thumbnail of the receipt which, when tapped, opens a fullscreen modal to view the full image.
+    -   `ReceiptItem.tsx`: Represents a single receipt.
+It manages its `isEditing` state, allowing users to edit receipt details down to the individual item's category and price.
+In view mode, it displays multiple category tags based on the items within.
-    -   `AddReceiptModal.tsx`: A complex modal component for adding new receipts.
-It handles file input, displays a preview of the receipt image, communicates with the `geminiService` to process the image, and allows the user to review/edit the extracted data—including an editable itemized list—before saving.
+    -   `AddReceiptModal.tsx`: A complex modal for adding new receipts.
+It communicates with `geminiService` and allows the user to review/edit the AI-extracted data, including an editable itemized list where each item has its own category selector.
     -   `GlobalChatModal.tsx`: A modal for interacting with the Gemini API about the entire collection of receipts.
-It manages its own chat history and loading states, providing a conversational interface for querying expense data.
+    -   `SpendingSummary.tsx`: Displays high-level statistics like total receipts and spending.
+It contains the `CategorySpendingChart`.
+    -   `CategorySpendingChart.tsx`: Aggregates spending data from *individual items* across all receipts.
+It visualizes this data as a segmented bar chart showing the percentage breakdown of spending by category, complete with a detailed legend.
+It also handles grouping by currency.
-    -   `ImageModal.tsx`: A reusable modal component that displays a given image source in a fullscreen, dismissible overlay.
-It provides an accessible way for users to inspect images in detail.
+    -   `ImageModal.tsx`: A reusable modal for displaying a fullscreen, zoomable image of a receipt.
-    -   `icons.tsx`: A central repository for all SVG icons used in the application, making them easy to manage and reuse.
+    -   `icons.tsx`: A central repository for all SVG icons.

 ## State Management

 State management is handled primarily through React's built-in hooks.

--   **`useLocalStorage`**: A custom hook that abstracts the interaction with the browser's `localStorage`.
-It keeps the `receipts` state synchronized with local storage, ensuring data persistence across sessions and enabling the app's offline functionality.
+-   **`useLocalStorage`**: A custom hook abstracting interaction with `localStorage` to ensure data persistence and enable offline functionality.
--   **`useOnlineStatus`**: A custom hook that listens to the browser's `online` and `offline` events.
-It provides a simple boolean flag that the `App.tsx` component uses to determine the network status and decide when to sync pending receipts.
+-   **`useOnlineStatus`**: A custom hook that provides a boolean flag indicating the network status, used to manage receipt syncing.
--   **Component State (`useState`)**: Local component state is used for UI concerns, such as the open/closed state of modals (`isModalOpen` in `App.tsx`), the edit mode for a specific receipt (`isEditing` in `ReceiptItem.tsx`), or the visibility of the itemized list (`isItemsVisible` in `ReceiptItem.tsx`).
+-   **Component State (`useState`)**: Used for local UI concerns, such as modal visibility, edit modes, and the expanded/collapsed state of UI elements.

 ## Services Layer

 -   **`services/geminiService.ts`**: This file acts as an abstraction layer for all communication with the Google Gemini API.
-    -   `processReceiptImage`: Takes a base64 image string, sends it to the Gemini API with a specific prompt and a JSON schema, and returns the structured data (`ExtractedReceiptData`), which now includes an array of `items`.
+    -   `processReceiptImage`: Takes a base64 image string and sends it to the Gemini API with a JSON schema that now requires a `category` for *each item* in the `items` array.
-    -   `askAboutAllReceipts`: Takes the entire list of receipts and a user's text prompt, sends them to the Gemini API in a structured context, and returns the model's text response.
+    -   `askAboutAllReceipts`: Takes the list of receipts and a user's prompt to provide a conversational query interface.

-## Data Flow
+## Data Flow & Migration

-### Adding a Receipt (Online)
+### Adding a Receipt

-1. User clicks the `+` button, setting `isModalOpen` to `true` in `App.tsx`.
-2.  `AddReceiptModal` mounts.
-User uploads an image.
+1. User uploads an image in the `AddReceiptModal`.
-3. The modal calls `geminiService.processReceiptImage`.
+2. The modal calls `geminiService.processReceiptImage`.
+The service returns structured JSON where each item has its own AI-suggested category.
-4. The service returns structured JSON data, including an array of items, which is stored in the modal's local state.
-5. User reviews and edits the data, including the itemized list.
-6. User clicks "Save".
-The modal calls the `onAddReceipt` prop function passed down from `App.tsx`.
+3. The user can review and edit each item's category, price, or description individually.
+4. On save, the `onAddReceipt` function in `App.tsx` is called.
-7.  `App.tsx` creates a new receipt object with a status of `'synced'`, adds it to the main `receipts` array, and updates `localStorage` via `setReceipts`.
+5.  `App.tsx` creates a new receipt object, now with categorized items, and sets its status (`'synced'` or `'pending'`) based on the current online status.

-### Adding a Receipt (Offline)

-1. The flow is identical to the online flow, except for the final step.
-2. When `App.tsx` creates the new receipt object, it checks the `isOnline` status from the `useOnlineStatus` hook.
-3. Because the app is offline, the receipt is saved with a status of `'pending'`.
+### Data Migration

+To handle the architectural shift from receipt-level to item-level categorization, a one-time migration script runs inside a `useEffect` hook in `App.tsx`.
+1. On app load, it checks if any receipts in `localStorage` follow the old data structure (a `category` property on the receipt itself).
+2. If found, it migrates them by assigning the parent receipt's category to each of its items and then removing the now-obsolete top-level `category` property.
+3. This ensures a seamless, non-destructive update for existing users without data loss.

 ### Synchronization

-1. When the device reconnects to the internet, the `useOnlineStatus` hook updates its state.
+1. When the device reconnects to the internet, `useOnlineStatus` triggers a `useEffect` in `App.tsx`.
-2. A `useEffect` hook in `App.tsx` is triggered by the change in `isOnline`.
-3. It filters the `receipts` array for any items with a `'pending'` status.
-4. It updates their status to `'syncing'` to provide visual feedback.
-5. After a simulated delay, it updates their status to `'synced'`.
-(In a real-world scenario, this is where actual API calls to a backend would happen).
+2. The effect finds all receipts with a `'pending'` status, updates them to `'syncing'`, and then to `'synced'`.
+(This simulates a backend sync).